Benawi/Digital-Wallet-App/README.md

  ```
   $ rails generate rspec:install
  ```
-  To run Request specs locally you need just to run this following command in your terminal :
+  To run Request specs locally you need just to run the following command in your terminal :
  ```
  $ rspec spec/
  $ rspec spec/ --format documentation